 The immune system.
-Yes, everybody has one.
-It’s pretty important to our health.
+Now more than ever we are recognizing its importance to our health.
 But what the heck is it?
 In short, the immune system is a complicated network of organs, cells, and signaling molecules.
 Without this guardian, we fall prey to dangerous pathogens and toxic substances in the environment.
 The immune system can even protect us from harmful changes that occur within our bodies.
 With the exception of the nervous system, no other system in the body is as complex.
 Every day, biopharma researchers apply what they know about human immunity to treat disease.

 Now How Does This Thing Work?

 The immune system protects us from harmful invaders, including viruses, bacteria, parasites, and fungi.
 It may also recognize threats from within, such as cancer.
 The immune system has many components, working in concert for our health.
 The first defenses are physical barriers—such as our skin, mucus membranes, and the tiny hairs that line our upper respiratory tract.
 The barriers work to stop pathogens from getting in at all.
 When they fail, our cellular defense mechanisms kick in.

 As with so many other aspects of human nature, the immune system can be paradoxical.
 Our “bodyguard” fights illness and disease.
 But sometimes it goes haywire.
 When that happens, the immune system attacks us.
 This overactivity forms the basis for autoimmune disorders, such as Crohn’s disease and rheumatoid arthritis.
 More on that later.